SurrogateInc/surrortg-sdk/docs/source/getting_started.md

 Type=simple
 Restart=always
 RestartSec=10
+Environment=GAME_MODULE=game_templates.simple_game
 WorkingDirectory=/home/pi/surrortg-sdk
-ExecStart=/usr/bin/python3 -m game_templates.simple_game
+ExecStart=/usr/bin/python3 -m $GAME_MODULE
 [Install]
 WantedBy=multi-user.target
 ```

 Then run the setup-system.sh script to update and reload your new systemd module.
-If you have already created the systemd unit and you have not changed the file you are running (ExecStart), you can just reload the systemd unit with
+If you have already created the systemd unit and you have not changed the file you are running (GAME_MODULE), you can just reload the systemd unit with

 ```
 sudo systemctl restart controller